Tools and Processes

 Through the scanning arm, we use 3-D point cloud technology in industrial computed tomography.
 This defines variation from manufactured parts to a CAD model.
 Color maps visually indicate deviation, allowing for potential issues to be solved prior to production.
 Geometric dimensions and tolerances can also be extracted directly from the point cloud.

-Within the Engineering department there are two tool and die shops that create and refurbish all tooling.
-CNC’s are available at two locations with capacity up to 20,000 lbs.
-Our team has experience building tools for hammers, presses and upsetters.
+Within the Engineering department, there are two tool and die shops that create and refurbish all tooling.
+CNC’s are available at two locations with a capacity of up to 20,000 lbs.
+Our team has experience building tools for hammers, presses, and upsetters.
 CNC machines allow FRG to create and maintain tooling internally, support production equipment and minimize total process time.